aniruddha-mithya/theme-switch-design-tokens/README.md

 * Rename the cssProperties.css file to `cssProperties-brand1.css`.
 Edit if necessary.
 * Use another figma tokens file and generate a new cssProperties file.
 The twConfig.json file will be identical to the previous one as long as no changes are made to the structure including the names of the keys.
 * Rename the newly generated cssProperties file to `cssProperties-brand2.css`.
 You may edit this file if necessary.
 * Now run the project by running the command `npm run dev` and visit <http://localhost:4002>.
-You should have an app that allows you to switch themes with the click of a button.
+You should have an app that allows you to switch themes with the click of a button